GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-03-06-thredds-data-server.md

 The fileshare is mounted on the Azure Thredds VM at `/data/geusgk/awsl3-fileshare`.
 The fileshare is also mounted on the Azure AWS VM at the same location, and on the "glacio01" server at `/media/aws/geusgk/awsl3-fileshare`.
 The capacity of the fileshare is 5 TB.
 If you need to mount the fileshare to an additional location, see the [Azure file share mounting documentation](https://learn.microsoft.com/en-us/azure/storage/files/storage-how-to-use-files-linux?tabs=smb311).

-Any data written to a mounted instance of the fileshare is almost instantly replicated both to the cloud (the `geusgk` storage account), and to any other mounted instance.
+Any data written to a mounted instance of the fileshare is almost instantly replicated both to the cloud (the Azure `geusgk` storage account), and to any other mounted instance.
 To add new data, you first need to figure out how to write the data to the fileshare.
 For example, you could set up a process on glacio01 to download an archival (static) dataset from another web location, and then write the data to the mounted fileshare (perhaps using parallel methods in a `screen` session for large datasets).

 **NOTE:** For both the Azure aws processing server and the thredds server, pajwr mounted the fileshare using the "on-demand" instructions (see mounting documentation link above).
 If the server is shutdown and rebooted, this mount probably will not remain.
 In which case, it might be better to follow the instructions for "Automatically mount file shares" (i.e. register the mount in `fstab`).